Getatchew Haile

-Getatchew Haile (ጌታቸው ኀይሌ; April 19, 1931 – June 10, 2021) was an Ethiopian-American philologist widely considered the foremost scholar of the Ge'ez language and one of its most prolific (he published more than 150 books and articles).
+Getatchew Haile (ጌታቸው ኀይሌ; April 19, 1931 – June 10, 2021) was an Ethiopian-American philologist widely considered the foremost scholar of the Geʽez language and one of its most prolific (he published more than 150 books and articles).
 He was acknowledged for his contributions to the field with a MacArthur Fellows Program "genius" award and the Edward Ullendorff Medal from the Council of the British Academy.
 He was the first Ethiopian and the first African to win the award.

 Early life

 Haile was born in the rural village of Tute in Shenkora (part of the province of Shoa in the Ethiopian Empire).
-As a boy, he attended an Ethiopian Orthodox Church school, where he learned Ge'ez and "devoted his energies to reading and understanding the texts."
+As a boy, he attended an Ethiopian Orthodox Church school, where he learned the Geʽez liturgical language and "devoted his energies to reading and understanding the texts."

-From 1945 to 1951 he attended Trinity School in Addis Ababa.
+From 1945 to 1951, he attended Trinity School in Addis Ababa.
 Haile moved to Cairo in 1952, and lived there through most of the 1950s, graduating from the Coptic Theological College, Cairo, Egypt with a B.D. in 1957, and from the American University in Cairo, with a B.A. in 1957.
-He then moved to Germany in 1957, where he received from the Eberhard-Karls-Universität Tübingen a Ph.D. in Semitic Philology in 1962.
+He then moved to West Germany in 1957, where he received a Ph.D. from the University of Tübingen in Semitic Philology in 1962.
 The title of his dissertation was Das Verbalsystem im Äthiopischen: Ein morphologischer Vergleich mit den orientalischen semitischen Sprachen.
 Haile married Misrak Amare on July 12, 1964, in Sidamo.

-In 1974, Haile became a member of the transitional Ethiopian Parliament from Shoa province.
-Due to his opposition to the Derg junta, government soldiers came to his home to arrest him in 1975.
-He was involved in a shootout and eventually shot and captured.
-After the BBC World Service and Voice of America reported on his arrest, the government released him.
+During the Ethiopian Revolution in 1974, Haile, a believer in constitutional monarchy under the Solomonic dynasty, became a member of the transitional Ethiopian Parliament from Shoa province.
+Due to his vocal criticism of both dictator Mengistu Haile Mariam and the Marxist–Leninist and Soviet-backed Derg military dictatorship, the Ethiopian Army came to Haile's home at the beginning of the Red Terror in 1975.
+According to the Ethiopian Government, Haile was involved in a shootout while resisting arrest, but was eventually wounded and captured.
+According to Getachew Haile, on the other hand, he was the victim of a premeditated and unprovoked assassination attempt by a Derg death squad.
+After the BBC World Service and Voice of America publicized him as a prisoner of conscience worldwide, the Ethiopian government released him.
 Through the intervention of friends, Haile was allowed to travel to London for medical treatment.
-He became paraplegic due to severe damage to his spinal cord, and needed to use a wheelchair for the remainder of his life.
+He was left as a paraplegic due to bullet damage to his spinal cord, and needed to use a wheelchair for the remainder of his life.